Madrid vs Lisbon: Where Should I Go on a Vacation?

 👍🏻 Where should I go during autumn?

-Autumn is a great time to visit both Madrid and Lisbon, as the weather is cooler and the crowds smaller.
+Autumn is a great time to visit both Madrid and Lisbon, as the weather is cooler and the crowds are smaller.

 Madrid offers a range of cultural events during this season, including the Madrid International Film Festival and the Autumn Festival of Madrid.